 By integrating these tools into development pipelines, Xygeni empowers teams to work faster while maintaining strong security standards.

-To understand how to block a this attack, consider this example of a block reverse shells batch script:
+To understand how to block this attack, consider this example of a batch script:

 How Xygeni Blocks Reverse Shells #